The Multicultural Perspectives Public Speaking Competition

 The Multicultural Perspectives Public Speaking Competition is open to all NSW government primary schools.
 The competition has two different age divisions – one for Years 3 and 4 students and one for Years 5 and 6 students.
 Schools can enter up to two contestants in each of the age divisions, totalling four contestants overall.

-The online entry form for the competition is available using the red button above.
-Entries should be submitted before close of business on Friday 25 March 2022.
+You can enter the competition using the red button above.
+Entries should be submitted before the close of business on Friday 24 March 2023.
 Please ensure that you include contact details for the teacher who will be looking after the entry.

 The entry fee for the competition is $20.00 per contestant, which means a maximum of $80.00 per school.
 Schools will automatically be debited for this amount once they submit their entry form.
 Please advise your school’s finance department that this will occur, and note that fees are due on entry and can’t be refunded even where students might subsequently withdraw.